InjectiveLabs/mainnet-genesis-dryrun/GENESIS-CEREMONY.md

 document.

 Genesis transactions will be collected on Github in this repository and checked for validity.
-Genesis file collection will terminate on 14 June 2021 11:00 ET.
-The final recommended genesis file will be published shortly after that time.
+Genesis file collection will terminate on  22 June 2021 11:00 AM EST. The final recommended genesis file will be published shortly after that time.

-By participating in this ceremony and submitting a gen-tx, you are making a commitment to your fellow validators that you will be around to bring your validator online by the recommended genesis time of 14 June 2021 11:30 ET to launch the network.
+By participating in this ceremony and submitting a gen-tx, you are making a commitment to your fellow validators that you will be around to bring your validator online by the recommended genesis time of 22 June 2021 11:30 AM ET to launch the network.
 Note that you can start `injectived` with the recommended genesis file before that time and, assuming you configure it successfully, it will automatically start the peer-to-peer and consensus processes once the genesis timestamp is reached.

 Please keep the following things in mind.